r-devel/translations/Home.md

 1. Sign up to the [R Contributors Slack](https://contributor.r-project.org/slack) and introduce yourself in the #core-translations channel;
 2. Create an account on [Weblate](https://translate.rx.studio/) (currently maintained by [@daroczig](https://twitter.com/daroczig)) and read the Translations chapter on the [R Development guide](https://contributor.r-project.org/rdevguide/);
 3. Read the [Conventions for translation](https://github.com/r-devel/translations/wiki/Conventions-for-translations) section of this Wiki, for some conventions that should be followed;
-4. Read the guidelines for the specific language you want to contribute to:
+4. Read the guidelines for the specific language you want to contribute to.
+If a guideline for your language doesn't exist yet, please feel free to submit a pull request and create it.
-Here are the guidelines for the existing languages.

 |Language |
 | -- |